ceball/git-media/README.md

 	$ git media clear

-## Notes for Windows
+## Troubleshooting

 TODO: need to update

-It is important to switch off git smart newline character support for media files.
+(Windows) It is important to switch off git smart newline character support for media files.
 Use `-crlf` switch in `.gitattributes` (for example `*.mov filter=media -crlf`) or config option `core.autocrlf = false`.

-If installing on windows, you might run into a problem verifying certificates for S3 or something.
+(Windows) You might run into a problem verifying certificates for S3 or something.
 If that happens, modify

 	C:\Ruby191\lib\ruby\gems\1.9.1\gems\right_http_connection-1.2.4\lib\right_http_connection.rb